Apostolic Vicariate of the Midland District

 The Vicariate Apostolic of the Midland District (later of the Central District) was an ecclesiastical jurisdiction of the Roman Catholic Church in England and Wales.
-It was led by a vicar apostolic) who was a titular bishop.
-The Apostolic Vicariate Vicariate Apostolic of the Midland District was created in 1688 and changed its name to the Central District in 1840.
+It was led by a vicar apostolic who was a titular bishop.
+The Vicariate Apostolic of the Midland District was created in 1688 and changed its name to the Central District in 1840.
 It was dissolved in 1850 and was replaced by two dioceses.

 Background

 Soon after the accession of Protestant Queen Elizabeth I, the bishops of England were forced to choose between taking the Oath of Supremacy, thus denying the authority of the Pope, and losing their episcopal sees.
 The great majority chose to continue their allegiance to Rome were subsequently deposed and replaced in their sees by Protestants of the Church of England.
-Most of the deposed Bishops were imprisoned in various locations and died in captivity over a period of years, though some left the country and continued their work overseas.
+Most of the deposed Bishops were imprisoned in various locations and died in captivity over a period of years though some left the country and continued their work overseas.
 The last of the deposed bishops was Thomas Goldwell, Bishop of St Asaph, who died in Rome on 3 April 1585.

-Restoration: The Vicar Apostolic of England
+Restoration: Vicar Apostolic of England

 In 1623 Pope Urban VIII decided once again to appoint a bishop with jurisdiction in England.
 So it was that Dr William Bishop was appointed with the title of Vicar Apostolic of England.
 He died shortly afterwards and was succeeded by Dr Richard Smith, who in August 1631 was forced to resign and fled to France.
 The office then remained vacant until its revival in 1685 with the appointment of Dr John Leyburn as Vicar Apostolic.